 - Transcripts with bachelor’s degree conferred or pending, as well as transcripts for any graduate coursework or degree(s)*

-- GRE score report** - for applicants to the (a) PhD program, (b) Developmental and Family Sciences MS option, or (c) Marriage and Family Therapy MS option.
+- GRE score report** -- needed only for applicants to the (a) PhD program, (b) Developmental and Family Sciences MS option, or (c) Marriage and Family Therapy MS option.
 (Note: OSU's GRE institution code is 6546.)
 The exam must have been taken within the past five years.